 For people who are in the area for three months or less, a temporary card can be purchased for $30.
 Borrow up to five items at a time, but no interlibrary loan service.
 Please provide government picture identification with home address and your temporary local address.

 Do you have a valid library card from another BC library?
-Bring it in along with your picture ID and we can register you as a BC OneCard Member at NPL.
-See here for more details.
+Bring it in along with your picture ID and we can register you for a BC OneCard to use here.

 $90 per year allows a group or institution to borrow up to 60 items at a time, limited to 5 items on a given topic, to keep our collection available for all community members.